Emmerich Manual High School

-Emmerich Manual High School is a public high school in Indianapolis, Indiana, USA.
-It was a traditional high school in the Indianapolis Public Schools district.
-It is now one of the schools operated by Christel House Academy.
+Emmerich Manual High School, often referred to as Manual High School, is a public high school in Indianapolis, Indiana, United States.
+It formerly was a traditional high school in the Indianapolis Public Schools (IPS) district.
+It is now one of the schools operated by Christel House Academy and is named Christel House High School.
+Originally known as Industrial Training School it was renamed and became Manual Training School and Charles E. Emmerich Manual Training High School.